 #1: Dark chocolate

 It is needless to mention that nuts are tasty and nutritious.
-The kinds of nuts which are specifically rich in magnesium are cashews, almonds and Brazilian nuts.
-Majority of the nuts are even a perfect source of monosaturated fat and fiber and they also play a role in maintaining good cholesterol levels among people suffering from diabetes.
+The kinds of nuts that are specifically rich in magnesium are cashews, almonds, and Brazilian nuts.
+The majority of the nuts are even a perfect source of monosaturated fat and fiber and they also play a role in maintaining good cholesterol levels among people suffering from diabetes.
 Moreover, due to the fact that nuts are anti-inflammatory, they’re also good for health.

 If you’re a vegan, you will definitely have a good relationship with tofu as this is almost the staple food for vegetarians.
-Tofu is rich in protein and they’re actually made by mixing the milk from soyabean with white curds and another name for tofu is bean curd.
-100 gram of serving of tofu has 53 mg of magnesium and it also offers 10grams of protein, selenium and manganese.
-When you eat tofu, this can safeguard the lining of your cells and reduce risk of stomach cancer.
+It’s also a versatile ingredient that you can cook various meals from different tofu marinade recipes.
+Tofu is rich in protein and they’re actually made by mixing the milk from soybean with white curds and another name for tofu is bean curd.
+100 gram of serving of tofu has 53 mg of magnesium and it also offers 10grams of protein, selenium, and manganese.
+When you eat tofu, this can safeguard the lining of your cells and reduce the risk of stomach cancer.

-Legumes are nothing but dense plants which can include beans, peas, lentils, chickpeas and soybeans.
+Legumes are nothing but dense plants which can include beans, peas, lentils, chickpeas, and soybeans.
 Legumes tend to be rich in nutrients and magnesium is one among them.
 A cup of cooked black beans can contain 120mg of magnesium and they’re also rich in iron and potassium and hence can be a good option for all vegetarians.
-Legumes also reduce heart issues, controls your blood sugar levels and also maintains the right cholesterol levels.
+Legumes also reduce heart issues, control your blood sugar levels, and also maintains the right cholesterol levels.